Khashoggi's fiancée demands Saudis be held accountable for his murder

 Breaking News Emails

-After Saudi journalist Jamal Khashoggi vanished inside the Saudi consulate in Istanbul nearly a year ago, his fiancée became a familiar figure around the world, an anxious woman in a headscarf pleading for answers about Khashoggi’s fate.
+After Saudi journalist Jamal Khashoggi vanished inside the Saudi Arabian consulate in Istanbul almost a year ago, his fiancée became a familiar figure around the world, an anxious woman in a headscarf pleading for answers about his fate.

 But Khashoggi was never seen alive again.
 Hatice Cengiz eventually learned he had been slain inside the consulate by fellow Saudis, who had waited in ambush.
-The CIA and other foreign intelligence agencies concluded that the Saudi Crown Prince, Mohammed bin Salman, ordered the killing of Khashoggi, a Washington Post columnist who had dared to openly criticize the de facto ruler of the Saudi kingdom.
+The CIA and other foreign intelligence agencies concluded that Saudi Crown Prince Mohammed bin Salman ordered the killing of Khashoggi, a Washington Post columnist who had dared to openly criticize the de facto ruler of the Saudi kingdom.

-With the first anniversary of his death approaching on Wednesday, Oct.
-2, Cengiz came to New York — where heads of state gathered for the U.N.
-General Assembly — to demand accountability for Saudi Arabia, which she said has never had to face serious consequences over the case.
+With the first anniversary of the death approaching on Oct.
+2, Cengiz came to New York — where heads of state gathered for the United Nations General Assembly — to demand accountability for Saudi Arabia, which she said has never had to face serious consequences over the case.

 "But at the end of the day, all of these efforts did not persuade world leaders to sanction Saudi Arabia.
 That is so sad," she said.

-Her comments came as Saudi Crown Prince Mohammed bin Salman broke his silence and spoke for the first time about his role in the killing.
+Her comments came as the crown prince broke his silence and spoke for the first time about his role in the killing.

-"It happened under my watch," the crown prince told PBS Frontline.
+"It happened under my watch," he told PBS' "Frontline."
 "I get all the responsibility, because it happened under my watch."

 But he said the murder was carried out without his knowledge.